NEONScience/NEON-Data-Skills/_posts/HDF5/2015-05-27-R-dplyr-GREPL-Summarise-Piping.md

     #load library
     library('dplyr')

+    ##
+    ## Attaching package: 'dplyr'
+    ##
+    ## The following object is masked from 'package:stats':
+    ##
+    ##     filter
+    ##
+    ## The following objects are masked from 'package:base':
+    ##
+    ##     intersect, setdiff, setequal, union

     #setwd('insert path to data files here')
     #download example data - NEON small mammal capture data from D01 Harvard Forest
     #- a site located in the heart of the Lyme disease epidemic.
     myData <- read.csv('NEON.D01.HARV.DP1.10072.001.mam_capturedata.csv',
                        header = T,
                        stringsAsFactors = FALSE, strip.white = TRUE,
                        na.strings = '')

 #filter
  * function to extract only a subset of rows from a data frame according to specified conditions
  * similar to the base function subset, but with simpler syntax
   * inputs: data object, any number of conditional statements on the named columns of the data object
-* outputs: a data object of the same class as the input object (e.g., data.frame in, data.frame out) with only those rows that meet the conditions.
+  * outputs: a data object of the same class as the input object (e.g., data.frame in, data.frame out) with only those rows that meet the conditions

-    #for example, let's create a new data frame that contains only female
+    #for example, let's create a new data frame that contains only female Peromyscus mainculatus,
-    #Peromyscus mainculatus, one of the key small mammal players in the life cycle
-    #of Lyme disease-causing bacterium.
+    # one of the key small mammal players in the life cycle of Lyme disease-causing bacterium.

     data_PeroManicFemales <- filter(myData, scientificName == 'Peromyscus maniculatus', sex == 'F')

-    #Note that we were able to put multiple conditions into the filter statement,
+    #Note that we were able to put multiple conditions into the filter statement, pretty cool!
-    #pretty cool!

     #how many female P. maniculatus are in the dataset
-    print(paste('In 2014, NEON technicians captured', nrow(data_PeroManicFemales),
-                'female Peromyscus maniculatus at Harvard Forest.', sep = ' '))
+    print(paste('In 2014, NEON technicians captured', nrow(data_PeroManicFemales), 'female Peromyscus maniculatus at Harvard Forest.', sep = ' '))

     ## [1] "In 2014, NEON technicians captured 85 female Peromyscus maniculatus at Harvard Forest."